 I’ve been watching wrestling for over 20 years now, and have a pretty firm grasp on what’s good, what’s not, and why.
-Behind every match rating is a pretty elaborate algorithm I designed myself that takes into consideration an awful lot of factors, including varying weights for things like build-up and card position.
-I’m sitting on a few hundred unedited reviews, but once I approach that number, I will share a bit of what goes into my scores.
+Behind every one of my match ratings is a pretty elaborate algorithm I designed myself that takes into consideration an awful lot of factors, including varying weights for things like build-up, work-rate, and card position.
+I’m sitting on a few hundred unedited reviews, and once I approach that number in publishing, I will share a bit of what goes into my scores.

 My recaps/reviews will all follow a similar format:

-A brief summary of the event including date, time, location, attendance (probably pulled from outside sources), specific things of note, background information, etc.
+A brief summary of the event including date, time, location, attendance (sometimes pulled from outside sources – which I will then link to), specific things of note, background information, etc.

 Match Results/Notes & Rating: